mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

 ### Single-node multi-GPU FSDP

-We extend this exeample to multiple GPUs on a single node.
+Now we extend this exeample to multiple GPUs on a single node with FSDP.

 === "Engaging"